slashdotdash/jekyll-lunr-js-search/README.md

 # [Jekyll](http://jekyllrb.com/) + [lunr.js](http://lunrjs.com/) = Static websites with powerful full-text search using JavaScript

-Use lunr.js to provide simple full-text search, using JavaScript in your browser, for your Jekyll static website.
+Use [lunr.js](https://lunrjs.com) to provide simple full-text search, using JavaScript in your browser, for your Jekyll static website.

-Inspired by Pascal Widdershoven's [Jekyll + indextank](https://github.com/PascalW/jekyll_indextank) and Michael Levin's [Sitemap.xml Generator](https://github.com/kinnetica/jekyll-plugins) plugin.
+Inspired by Pascal Widdershoven's [Jekyll + indextank](https://github.com/PascalW/jekyll_indextank) and Michael Levin's [Sitemap.xml Generator](https://github.com/kinnetica/jekyll-plugins) plugins.

 This Jekyll plugin handles the generation of a lunr.js compatible `.json` index file.
 Runtime search configuration is provided by a simple jQuery plugin.